nix-community/nix-vscode-extensions/README.md

 ### Extensions

 We provide extensions attrsets that contain both universal and platform-specific extensions.
-We provide a [reasonable](https://github.com/nix-community/nix-vscode-extensions/issues/20) mapping between the sites target platforms and Nix-supported platforms.
+We use a reasonable mapping between the sites target platforms and Nix-supported platforms (see the [issue](https://github.com/nix-community/nix-vscode-extensions/issues/20) and `systemPlatform` in [flake.nix](./flake.nix)).

 There are several attrsets: